 - What are you trying to express with your photographs?
 Which emotions or what ideas are you trying to convey?

 - What motivates you to create landscape photographs?

 - What do your photographs mean to you?

-- What special and/or unique photographic techniques do you use?
+- Are there any special and/or unique photographic techniques that you used?

 - What artists influence your work?